global-asp/asp-source/en/0362_nanus-taxi.md

 ##
 A lady walks past.
 She is a very smart lady.
 Aren't her shoes beautiful?
-They go “click, click, click…click, click, click…” when she walks.
+They go “click, click, click...click, click, click...” when she walks.

 ##